MaseeWardak/smart-bluetooth-rover/README.md

-# Arduino Autonomous Car with Phone-Controlled Ackerman Steering
+# Arduino Autonomous Car with Phone-Controlled Steering

 ## Project Overview
 This project is an arduino-based car featuring RC-Control and autonomous navigation using ultrasonic sensors.
 It has a custom built steering system and a chassis designed in tinkercad and laser-cut.
 The main goal of this project was to explore the fundamentals of embedded systems, motor control, and sensor integration while developing a functional prototype that demonstrates practical robotics concepts.